10 Signs That You’re An Introvert And That’s Just Fine!

 6. I don’t always answer my friends’ calls

 I’m sitting quietly on my sofa after a long day at work, and then bam!
 My phone rings, a friend is calling me.
 Typically, I don’t answer.
 It’s like a surprise intrusion into my world, and I’m unable to switch suddenly from my quiet moment to a chat with friends.
-Those who love me know this, which is why we never ring each other with making an appointment.
+Those who love me know this, which is why we never ring each other without making an appointment.
+Introverts value their personal space and often need time to mentally prepare for social interactions.

 7. I prepare myself mentally for meetings